illyirium/fnaf1-c2/README.md

 # fnaf1-c2
-Port of FNAF 1 made in Construct 2
+Port of FNAF 1 to Construct 2

 Was being developed by: kibs and leux08